TwoBitMachines/FlareEngineDocs/source/spriteEngine/spriteEngine.rst

      - Add properties to each sprite to modify, like a Transform or Collider2D.

    * - Options Icon
-     - If necessary, set the sprite to loop once and set the OnLoopOnce event.
-Loop Start Index specifies where to start playing the sprite once it's already played once.
+     - Extra animation options.

    * - Drop Icon
-     - Gives the option to replace all the current sprites.
+     - Replace all the current sprites.

+   * - Sprite Swap Icon
+     - Set the reference for a Sprite Swap scriptable object.

    * - Signals
      - Signals are used to control the animation state.